7 Module 6: Art in East Asia

 image

 Porcelain flask with metal mounts c.
 1720, Meissen porcelain factory, the Netherlands, in imitation of Japanese style.
 The metallic parts may have been made in Paris, France.
-(Photo courtesy of the Trustees of the British Museum, licensed under CC BY 4.0)
+(Photo courtesy of the Trustees of the British Museum, licensed under CC BY-NC-SA 4.0)

 Porcelain tea bowl c.
 18th-19th century Japan.
 The inscription in Chinese characters reads: “Beneath the moon a new sound is born, The Eight Signs have already been selected by the Almighty.”
-(Photo and translation courtesy of the Trustees of the British Museum, licensed under CC BY 4.0)
+(Photo and translation courtesy of the Trustees of the British Museum, licensed under CC BY-NC-SA 4.0)

 image

 Raku ware tea bowl for tea ceremony, 19th century.
 Note the indentation and other small “imperfections” that hallmark this style of natural pottery ware.
-(Photo courtesy of the Trustees of the British Museum, licensed under CC BY 4.0)
+(Photo courtesy of the Trustees of the British Museum, licensed under CC BY-NC-SA 4.0)

 By the late 16th century, decorative pottery also came into fashion.
 During the 17th and 18th century blue and white porcelain styles from the continent were in vogue.
 Many creative styles of Japanese pottery also developed in this period and Japanese porcelain is highly regarded today.

 Blue and white porcelain, 18th century, Arita, Kyushu island, Japan.
 An intentional imitation of Ming dynasty porcelain.
 Such native produced porcelain and the real antique ones from China were all the rage in Japan at the time.
-(Photo courtesy of the Trustees of the British Museum, licensed under CC BY 4.0)
+(Photo courtesy of the Trustees of the British Museum, licensed under CC BY-NC-SA 4.0)

 Household Shinto shrine (kamidama) made of cypress wood and straw, along with porcelain vessels for offerings of sake and food.
 Such a shrine is positioned on a household wall.
 Made by the contemporary artist Aokiya, Heisei period (2016-2017).
-(Photo courtesy of the Trustees of the British Museum, licensed under CC BY 4.0)
+(Photo courtesy of the Trustees of the British Museum, licensed under CC BY-NC-SA 4.0)

 image